sparkflows/sparkflows-docs/docs/tutorials/data-science/sparkml/index.rst

     :doc:`/tutorials/data-science/sparkml/clustering-houses`

-    Cluster the houses in the best possible way using KMeans algorithm availabe in Apache Spark ML.
+    Cluster the houses in the best possible way using K-Means algorithm availabe in Apache Spark ML.

     ---